crazybod/LPTHW-GothonWeb/README.md

 Written with the web.py framework

 ## Contributing
 You want to contribute?
-Youre more than welcome.
+You're more than welcome.
 Here's what you need to know:
 - Clone the repo.
 - Make better.